Skip to main content

 How Does Telehealth Complicate Hormonal Protocol Regulation?

 The rise of telemedicine has profoundly impacted the delivery of hormonal therapies, introducing new layers of legal complexity.
-The Ryan Haight Act, a federal law, generally requires an in-person medical evaluation before a can be prescribed.
+The Ryan Haight Act, a federal law, generally requires an in-person medical evaluation before a controlled substance can be prescribed.
 This has direct implications for TRT clinics operating via telehealth, as testosterone is a Schedule III controlled substance.

 While the COVID-19 public health emergency temporarily waived this requirement, the long-term regulatory landscape is returning to a stricter standard.
 Clinics that prescribe testosterone nationally based on a single telehealth consultation may find themselves in violation of federal law and the laws of various states where they are treating patients.